 - Load washer properly.
-Overloading or packing can: - -cause poor cleaning. - -increase wrinkling. - -create excessive lint. - -wear out items faster (because of pilling). - Load by the amount of space items take up, not by their weight. - Drop items into washer loosely.
-Fill to the top of the basket, but do not pack or wrap items around the agitator. - Items should move easily through wash water for best cleaning and wrinkle-free results.
-Watch for rollover.
-Items should sink and reappear later. - Mix large and small items in each load.
+Overloading or packing can: - -cause poor cleaning. - -increase wrinkling. - -create excessive lint. - -wear out items faster (because of pilling). - Load by the amount of space items take up, not by their weight. - Mix large and small items in each load.
 Load evenly to maintain washer balance.
-An offbalance load can make the machine vibrate during spin. - To reduce wrinkling, permanent press and synthetic knits should have more room to move in the water than heavy items (towels, jeans).
+An off-balance load can make the machine vibrate during spin.
+To reduce wrinkling, permanent press and synthetic knits should have more room to move in the water than heavy items (towels, jeans).